kotasuizu/node-red-contrib-gitlab/README.md

 * Create note of an issue : Creates a new note to a single project issue.
 * Update note of an issue : Modify existing note of an issue.

+### Repository Files
+* Get File : Get file from repository.
+Allows you to receive information about file in repository like name, size, content.
+Note that file content is Base64 encoded.

 ## Copyright and license

 Copyright (c) 2017 Kota Suizu